flutter/plugins/packages/in_app_purchase/README.md

    the generic idiommatic Flutter API.
 This exposes the most basic IAP-related functionality.
 The goal is that Flutter apps should be able to use this API surface on its own for the vast majority of cases.
-If you use this you should be able to handle the basic cases of loading and making purchases, but you may not be able to access more subtle functionality specific to either underlying platform.
+If you use this you should be able to handle most use cases for loading and making purchases.
+If you would like a more platform dependent approach, we also provide the second option as below.

 2. Dart APIs exposing the underlying platform APIs as directly as possible:
    [store_kit_wrappers.dart](lib/src/store_kit_wrappers.dart) and